puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

 #### Implications of step failure

 *Note:* Queries have different implications for run state than steps.
-Queries are designed to fail in a way that cannot be reconciled or to provide replies.
+Queries are designed either to provide output data as replies or to fail in a way that cannot be reconciled.
 A failure of a query to provide its replies causes a terminal failure of a run.

-We intend to maintain backward compatibility with our current implementation, provided that workflow authors are not using conditions with `!Status`, which has the following behavior:
+For step execution, we intend to maintain backward compatibility with our current implementation, which has the following behavior:

 1. If a step fails:
    1. The run is assigned the outcome `failure`.